JonAugust/static-site-s3-cloudfront/README.md

 ## Step 4: Add a Placeholder to the Bucket

 Add a placeholder file, such as index.html containing "Hello!" to your S3 bucket.
 You can use an S3 client like Transmit to move the file to the bucket using the keys from Step 3.
-Without a placeholder, Cloudfront and Route 53 may encounter issues later.
+Without a placeholder, CloudFront and Route 53 may encounter issues later.

-## Step 5: Create a Cloudfront Distribution
+## Step 5: Create a CloudFront Distribution

-1. Go to Cloudfront and click "Create distribution".
+1. Go to CloudFront and click "Create distribution".
 2. Under "Origin domain", select your S3 bucket.
 3. For "Origin access", click "Origin access control settings", then "Create control setting".
 Leave the options as they are and click "Create".
    - Don't worry about the bucket policy warning; we'll address it later.